croblesm/DBA-Mastery/ABOUTME.md

 I have developed a few open source tools like MAXDOP Calculator, Wait Stats widget for Azure Data Studio; please take a look at my GitHub repository and help me giving me some feedback.

-Leader of [Guatemala SQL Server user group], mentor, speaker at SQL Saturday’s and SQL local groups events.
-Recently debuted as author; I started to write articles for Simple-Talk (Redgate), [SQL Server Central] and [MSSQL Tips].
+Leader of [Guatemala SQL Server user group], mentor, speaker at SQL Saturday’s and SQL local groups events. ecently debuted as author as well, I have a few articles published at Simple-Talk (Redgate), [SQL Server Central] and [MSSQL Tips].

-If you don’t find me talking about SQL Server or geek stuff on twitter, it is very likely that I will be online playing videos games with my wife and daughter or hiking around the Denver mountains.
+If you don’t find me talking about SQL Server or geek stuff on twitter, it is very likely that I will be online playing videos games with my wife and daughter (a gamer family) or sometimes just enjoying the beautiful outdoors of Colorado.

 Feel free to email me at <dbamastery@gmail.com> or tweet me at [@dbamastery] with any questions, comments.
 I’m always happy to help and learn from the #SQLFamily.